AbdiSEC/Ubuntu-Quick-Setup/README.md

-# Ubuntu Quick Setup Script
+# Ubuntu Quick Config Environment and Packages

-This script automates the setup process for Ubuntu by installing and configuring various tools and packages.
+This script automates the setup process for Ubuntu packages I use by basicly installing and configuring them.

 ## Features